Smokin' Hot Potato Kabobs with Rosemary-Chipotle Butter

 medium fresh mushrooms

-snipped fresh rosemary or oregano or 1-1/2 teaspoons dried rosemary or oregano, crushed
+snipped fresh rosemary or oregano or 1-1/2 teaspoons dried rosemary, crushed

 ground chipotle chile pepper or chili powder